Skip to main content

 Even if you believe you have a clear understanding of where your client is coming from and the services they need from you, there are many ways to get to know them better.
 Consider adding a personal touch to your conversations without being intrusive.
 Sharing non-work information occasionally, such as details about your family, things you do during off-hours, etc., helps strengthen client relationships.

-1. Prioritize Your Client’s Challenges
+1. Prioritize Your Client’s Business Challenges Beyond The Design Of A Single Project

-• Need for fresh capital
+• Need for attracting top talent

 1. Keep the Communication Lines Open